Miguel Vargas Player Props: Dodgers vs. Royals

-Miguel Vargas -- with an on-base percentage of .139 in his past 10 games, 163 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Kansas City Royals, with Daniel Lynch on the mound, on July 1 at 7:15 PM ET.
+The Los Angeles Dodgers, including Miguel Vargas (.147 on-base percentage in past 10 games, 156 points below season-long percentage), take on starting pitcher Brady Singer and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rockies.
+He had a hitless showing in his most recent game (0-for-2) against the Royals.

 Miguel Vargas Game Info & Props vs. the Royals